 If a container type has been specified in the e-mail configuration, you can specify additional content or make settings here.
 The available setting options depend on the configuration of the container type.

 Here you can set the configurations of the e-mailing:

 - Name: Name of the mailing.

 - Template: eMailing template on which the mailing is based.

 - External URL: URL for previewing the mailing.

 - Sender: Sender of the mailing (visible in the mail client).
-The given sender address must match the DKIM domain!

 - Individualized salutation: Individual salutation based on the pool field Salutation.